- THIS ELEMENT IS EMPTY

 12 weeks

-Objectives: Parasites continue to have a profound negative impact on the health and economy of the world.
+Objectives: Parasites have a profound negative impact on the health and economy of the world.
 This course aims to promote an awareness and understanding of the biology (behaviour, biochemistry, genetics, immunology and physiology) of parasites and host-parasite interactions, and to examine the application of this knowledge to parasite management and the control of parasite disease.

 Coursework